WebOS: Features

-The webOS mobile platform introduced some innovative features, such as the cards interface or the gesture navigation, that are still in use by Apple, Microsoft and Google on their mobile operating systems iOS, Windows Phone, and Android, respectively.
+The webOS mobile platform introduced some innovative features, such as the cards interface and the gesture navigation, that are now standard in mobile operating systems such as iOS, Windows Phone, and Android.

 HP/Palm webOS

 Multitasking interface

 Navigation uses multi-touch gestures on the touchscreen.
 The interface uses "cards" to manage multitasking and represent apps.
 The user switches between running apps with a flick from left and right on the screen.
 Apps are closed by flicking a "card" up—and "off"—the screen.
 The app "cards" can be rearranged for organization. webOS 2.0 introduced 'stacks', where related cards could be "stacked" together.

 Synergy

 Palm referred to integration of information from many sources as "Synergy."
 Users can sign into multiple email accounts from different providers and integrate all of these sources into a single list.
 Similar capabilities pull together calendars and also instant messages and SMS text messages from multiple sources.